cea-hpc/modules/doc/source/module.rst

 walking through a whole directory content extremely reduces the number of required I/O operations.

+When modulefiles or directories in the modulepath are not accessible for everyone, a *limited access* indication is recorded in cache file rather content of these modulefiles and content of these directories.
+When cache file containing such indication is processed, the limited access modulefiles are tested to check if they are available to the current running user.
+Limited access directories are walked down to find all available modulefiles and modulercs.

 Cache files are generated with :subcmd:`cachebuild` sub-command.
-This command has to be run by someone who owns write access in modulepath directory to create cache file and who can read all the content of this modulepath to be able to create a cache file containing all information.
+This command has to be run by someone who owns write access in modulepath directory to create cache file.

 Cache files are used any time a module search occurs in modulepaths.
 They are analyzed for instance during :subcmd:`avail`, :subcmd:`load`,